 \section{STABILITY \& ROBUSTNESS ANALYSIS}

 In the preceding section, a controller was designed using the backstepping approach.
-This section establishes exponential stability when the actuator time constant is known, and then demonstrates input-to-state stability when the constant is unknown but its bound is available.
+This section establishes exponential stability when the actuator time constant is known, and then demonstrates ultimate boundedness when the constant is unknown but its bound is available.
 Before these analyses, the conditions on the control gains and a lemma commonly used in both cases are presented.

 \begin{condition} For the constant parameters $c_1, c_2$ appearing in (\ref{eq: integral states}), (\ref{eq:V1_def}), (\ref{eq:V2_def}) and (\ref{eq: kappa}) and $k_{pi}, k_{ri}, \sigma_1, \sigma_2$ appearing in (\ref{eq:V1_def}) and (\ref{eq:V2_def}), we impose the following conditions: